 The provisions of state law relating to conflict of interests, specifically the requirement that members of the council refrain from participating in or attempting to influence a decision in which they have a substantial interest, may preclude the council from acting as required by law in its official capacity.
 For example, this situation may occur when a majority of the members of the entire council (not just those present at a particular meeting) have a substantial conflict of interests.
-To address this potential problem, state law provides that if the conflict of interests statutes prevent a public body from acting as required by law in its official capacity, such action shall be allowed if the members of the public body with the apparent conflicts make known their substantial interests in the official records of the public body.56 For example, each affected council member should state that he or she has a substantial interest in the issue before the council, and then make sure it is recorded in the official minutes of the meeting.
+To address this potential problem, state law provides that if the conflict of interests statutes prevent a public body from acting as required by law in its official capacity, such action shall be allowed if the members of the public body with the apparent conflicts make known their substantial interests in the official records of the public body.56 For example, each affected council, and then make sure it is recorded in the official minutes of the meeting.
 Such statement should be made at the beginning of any discussion of the issue by the council.
 This process can be tricky, so seek legal counsel before proceeding.